GeoscienceAustralia/ptha/propagation/SWALS/README.md

 obvious error messages.

 ## Step 3: Run the validation tests
-These tests include a range of analyticalaf flow solutions, and comparisons with laboratory and field data.
+These tests include a range of analytical flow solutions, and comparisons with laboratory and field data.

 Before running the validation tests, you might need to modify [./src/test_run_commands](./src/test_run_commands) to tell the validation test suite how to run MPI/openmp